Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - 1 whole broken down into parts roasting chicken

-- 96 ounce of chicken stock
+- 6 cups chicken stock

 - 2 peeled and small diced yellow onion

 - 8 to 10 finely minced garlic cloves

 - 2 cups canned crushed tomatoes (1 15-ounce can)